The War on Terror is the current setting for a lot of Present Day media, although how much it features in a given work of media varies considerably.

 - Target Terror, which has received So Bad, It's Good infamy by making a goofy terrorist shooter directly riding off of the War on Terror, at a time where almost everybody else was hesitant to make any references to it at all.

 - Spec Ops: The Line deals heavily with themes of American Interventionism in the Middle East and the lionization of the conflicts in that section of the world, alongside the effects it has had on the soldiers fighting it.
 By the end it is a pretty damning condemnation of these types of themes, as nothing was saved, everyone dies or will die soon for nothing, and the main character went on a Protagonist Journey to Villain due to a self-aggrandizing power fantasy that he fell into head over heels due to a need to be "the hero."

-- Were it not for 9/11 and the War on Terror (and Family Guy getting canceled for the third time), we wouldn't have American Dad!.
-Nowadays, the show is somewhere between Blue and Orange...
+- Were it not for 9/11 and the War on Terror note , we wouldn't have American Dad!.
+Nowadays, the show vacillates between Blue and Orange...

 - "Which means something might go down somewhere in some way in some point in time, SO LOOK SHARP!"

 - An additional bit of Fridge Horror: Seth MacFarlane was almost a victim of the attacks himself.
 He was scheduled to board American Airlines Flight 11 and was saved by both a hangover and incorrect info from his travel agent that caused him to be late to the airport.
-To which he makes several 9/11 jokes.
-There was even a joke about Osama bin Laden smuggling Weapons Of Mass Destruction on Family Guy around a year before 9/11 even happened!
+He makes several 9/11 jokes in reflection on the matter.
+There was even a Family Guy joke about Osama bin Laden smuggling Weapons Of Mass Destruction around a year before 9/11 even happened!

 The full-scale conflicts